- 1 week pregnant

 33 weeks 5 days pregnant

 Create a birth plan.
-You can't predict the childbirth, but still, it’s helpful to the side for the pain management techniques, and who will be in the room with you after giving birth.
+You can't predict the childbirth, but still, it’s helpful to have someone by your side who will help to manage the pain and who will be in the room with you after giving birth.

 33 weeks 6 days pregnant